 Investigates an interdisciplinary topic of current interest in the social sciences.
 Course may be taken multiple times provided the topic is different each time.
+Prerequisite(s): HUM 200-299 Lecture: 3 Lab: 0 Credits: 3

 Qualitative Social Science Research Methods